 Beginning in March and lasting through April more than 600 re-care appointments were canceled.
 At First Impressions Family Dental Care we took pride in making sure that those patients were given a chance to be back on the schedule by the end of October.
 In doing this we were able to keep our schedule full and have yet to see the “dip” some other offices have.

 We also used our membership to get our loyal customers to re-engage.
-We offered a day dedicated to them, so they could feel special and get preventative care completed.
+We offered a day dedicated to them.
+It made them feel special and they could get their preventative care completed.
 In addition, we offered a free cleaning when they did come for the first time after the shutdown.
 We normally charge $50 for a routine prophy but this first time back we waived that.